MHeironimus/ArduinoJoystickLibrary/README.md

 ### Joystick\_(...)
 Constructor used to initialize and setup the Joystick.
 The following optional parameters are available:

-- `uint8_t hidReportId` - Default: `0x03` - Indicates what the joystick's HID report ID should be.
+- `uint8_t hidReportId` - Default: `0x03` - Indicates the joystick's HID report ID.
 This value must be unique if you are creating multiple instances of Joystick.
 Do not use `0x01` or `0x02` as they are used by the built-in Arduino Keyboard and Mouse libraries.
+- `uint8_t joystickType` - Default: `0x04` - Indicates they HID input device type.
+Supported values: 0x04 - Joystick; 0x05 - Gamepad; 0x08 - Multi-axis Controller
 - `uint8_t buttonCount` - Default: `32` - Indicates how many buttons will be available on the joystick.
 - `uint8_t hatSwitchCount` - Default: `2` - Indicates how many hat switches will be available on the joystick.
 Range: `0` - `2`
 - `bool includeXAxis` - Default: `true` - Indicates if the X Axis is available on the joystick.